ISCDtoolbox/Commons/README.md

 *libpthread.so* should already be installed by default on your Linux system as well as their associated header files.

-Optionally, you may want to benefit from multi-threading by using the [OpenMP](https://www.openmp.org/) library, whose name depends on the compiler you are using (*libgomp.so* with `gcc` and *libomp.so* with `clang`).
+Optionally, you may want to benefit from multi-threading by using [OpenMP](https://www.openmp.org/), whose associated library name depends on the compiler you are using (*libgomp.so* with `gcc` and *libomp.so* with `clang`).
 This library as well as its associated header files should also be already installed on your computer but contrarily to the previous libraries, this one is only optional.

 Hence, you should not have to install any further packages but we give here some hints on how to do it if such libraries are not found on your system during the